 - Should make your CV pop – As stated earlier, you only get a few seconds to impress the recruiter with your CV before they pick the next one from the massive (virtual) pile in front of them.
 There are certain tricks of the trade that can make your CV pop and these professionals know what those are.

-- Optimised for (ATS) Applicant Tracking Systems – Because recruiters handle thousands of CVs nowadays, they use automated software called Applicant Tracking Systems and other nifty AI/ machine learning tools to help them out.
+- Optimised for ATS (Applicant Tracking Systems) – Because recruiters handle thousands of CVs nowadays, they use automated software called Applicant Tracking Systems and other nifty AI/ machine learning tools to help them out.
 These tools look for certain key characteristics so its best to let the professionals work their magic to optimise your CV for ATS systems.
+Millions of candidates get rejected by these programs so you need professionals with experience in dealing with such systems.

 Based on these factors, here are my top recommendations.
 Note that I will only be giving the TOP recommendation in each category.

-This is the best and safest bet for those having their first crack at a resume writing service.
+ZipJob is a great option and the ideal entry point for those having their first crack at a resume writing service.
 They offer several beginner friendly packages and services that should suit most young professionals.
-I looked at close to a dozen services – some good, some really bad – but this is the one I would pick based on my experience in the banking industry.
+I looked at close to a dozen services – some good, some really bad – but this is a solid option that I would recommend based on my experience in the banking industry.

 The packages are competitively priced which makes them attractive to those gunning for entry level roles.
-I would advise interns and analysts to go for the entry level packages while associates and above should go for the executive packages.
-Even the executive packages are very reasonably priced so that makes the decision an even easier one.
+I would advise interns and analysts to go for the entry level packages while associates and above should go for the professional/ premium packages.
+Even the premium packages are very reasonably priced so that makes the decision an even easier one.

 Their resume professionals have plenty of experience dealing with finance resumes which is important as banking resumes need a special flair.
 CVs are optimised to be read by Applicant Tracking Systems that are used by many large financial institutions.

-The cover letter is included as part of the base package.
-I do recommend you get the LinkedIn profile done as well because it is definitely something that everyone looks at nowadays.
-It also helps tremendously with networking.
+The cover letter is included as part of the Fast Track package if you need that.
+I do recommend you get the LinkedIn profile done as well (premium package) because it is definitely something that everyone looks at nowadays.
+I know I do!
+LinkedIn also helps tremendously with networking.

 Overall, this service ticks all of the boxes and should be your first stop if you are looking to have your CV done professionally.